 Appropriate placements, rotations and assignments across wide sectors of the economy are encouraged for inclusion as part of the structured PhD programme.

 PhD students are eligible to participate in the Innovation Academy (www.innovationacademy.ie) which provides access to industry-mentored projects as part of the Opportunity Recognition module.

-The current TA (Teaching Assistant) representatives, Alex Runchman and Alison Lacivita, represent the interests of teaching assistants and postgraduates.
-They attend school committee meetings where they raise and respond to issues concerning TAs and postgraduates.
+The current TA (Teaching Assistant) representatives, Gillian Groszewski and Ian Kinane, represent the interests of teaching assistants and postgraduates.
+They attend School committee meetings where they raise and respond to issues concerning TAs and postgraduates.
 They also liaise with individual TAs and postgraduates, host TA meetings, and maintain the TA office in room 316, 3-4 Foster Place.
 Most importantly, they strive to maintain a strong, supportive and cohesive postgraduate and TA community.
-Alex and Alison can be contacted directly at firstname.lastname@example.org or email@example.com.
+Gillian and Ian can be contacted directly at firstname.lastname@example.org and email@example.com.

 PhD students are automatically considered for a number of School, Faculty, and College-level awards on an annual basis.
 The School’s students also have an excellent record of being awarded Irish Research Council scholarships.
 There are also funding sources to support conference travel and research trips.
 For further information on funding, please contact the Director of Post Graduate Teaching and Learning.

 Staff and research students present papers at seminars held once a week during the semester.
 These seminars provide a forum for staff and research students to meet in a social and professional space.
 The School recognises the importance of providing students with an opportunity to hone their presentation skills as part of their professional development.